shutter-project/shutter-jekyll-site/downloads/dependencies.md

   Shutter uses gnome-web-photo to capture websites
   * nautilus-sendto
   Enables the “Send To…”-functionality in right-click menu and main menu (“Screenshot”)
-  * libnet-oauth-perl (since 0.93)
-  Enables images upload to upload hosters using OAuth

 #### Not needed any more: